nateKlaux/Naviga.Docs/CSR_Guide/csr-guide_payment-billing.md

 - switch auto-renew subscriptions back into invoices
 - opt subscriptions into/out of an electronic bill (eBill)

-Tip: To quickly show an accounts current balance, select the show balance button in the upper right corner.
+**Tip**: To quickly show an accounts current balance, select the show balance button in the upper right corner.
 If the displayed number is negative, the account is past due.

 ### Navigation